 Missionaries Rev. and Mrs. Dave Price were added to the ranks shortly after the Mission began.
 Brother Price developed an effective follow-up and discipleship program for the new converts.
 Other ministries followed including a Christian Servicemen’s Center at Fort Meade, Maryland, at Fort Riley, Kansas, at Fort Leonard Wood, Missouri, and several others in Hawaii.
 Overseas military churches sprang into existence as well in England and Germany.
 Later, more works in the States were started at Fort Eustis and Fort Lee, Virginia, Fort Stewart, Georgia, Fort Bragg, North Carolina, and Fort Knox, Kentucky.
 Time and expansion brought trials and hindrances to the Mission, but God’s grace has always sustained this vital ministry that has been responsible for the salvation of thousands of service members.

 In 1969, the headquarters were moved to 34 South Sycamore Street in Petersburg, Virginia.
 “Pop” and “Mom” Woolston moved up from Florida to start a Servicemen’s Center near Petersburg at Fort Lee.
 The streets were teeming with soldiers from Fort Lee, and the Woolstons led hundreds of them to Christ.
 Virginia (“Nanny”) Cawood moved from Texas to join the Woolstons at the Petersburg Center.
 In time the Center in Petersburg became nonproductive, due to a lack of military foot traffic on the streets.
 During the summer of 1985 the building was sold and the home office moved into Temple Baptist Church in Chester, Virginia, a short distance from Fort Lee.
 The church was pastored by Dr. Walter Coles, then the Chairman of the Executive Board.
-The ministry continues at Fort Lee under the direction of John and Lovdie Kreynus.
+The ministry continues at Fort Lee under the direction of John Kreynus.
 At that time the mission’s name was changed to Armed Forces Baptist Missions, Inc.

 An extensive printing ministry was established at the Petersburg location and was operated for many years by Bill and Linda Roberts.
 After the sale of the Petersburg building, this ministry was housed in Grace Baptist Church in Petersburg.
 In 1989, Rev. Delbert McGuire came to the States from Germany to take over the printing ministry.
 Brother Roberts had become very ill and needed to be relieved of this responsibility.
 Brother McGuire established it as a small business in Colonial Heights, Virginia under the name of “Mac’s Printshop.”
 In 1991 the printing ministry was discontinued and the equipment sold.
 All printing is now outsourced with many relationships formed to fulfill our printing needs.